 - 21. Advisors Slide

 - 22. Closing Slide

 How Long Your Pitch Deck Should Be

 Pitch deck lengths and slide counts alone can make or break your startup and fundraising efforts.

 You are probably asking others for at least millions of dollars.
-Millions that you haven’t been able to put together in your lifetime up until now.
+Millions that you haven’t been able to put together in your life up until now.
 Important capital they have personally sacrificed to save or raise.
-It is their livelihoods, family finances and reputations on the line.
+It is their livelihoods, family finances, and reputations on the line.

 If you couldn’t invest a few minutes to research for information about what is the length of a pitch deck, or couldn’t bother to deliver on it, why on earth would they consider investing so much in you?

 Creating a shorter deck can seem harder than just pouring out everything in your head onto slides.
 Yet, being able to do so is a big differentiator.
 It is a must.
 It proves that you can focus and execute, follow great, and get things done.